mlan/docker-openldap/README.md

 This is an optional variable, undefined by default, which when set to a non-empty string prevents seeding of the users database with default domain component entry,  `dcObject`, when the `LDAP_SEEDDIR1` is empty during seeding.
 This leaves the users database completely empty, should this be desired.

+#### `LDAP_LOGLEVEL`

+This is an optional variable, set to 2048 by default.
+Set to empty to allow the `ocLogLevel` database parameter to take precidence.

 #### `LDAP_UIDGID`

 This is an optional variable, undefined by default, which when set allows modifying the `uid` and `gid` of the ldap user running `slapd` inside the container.
 Example usage: `LDAP_UIDGID=120:127` will set the ldap user `uid` to 120 and its `gid` to 127.